-- A group of 10 people was recruited for the study who have been diagnosed with social anxiety disorder in order to study the blood flow to a number of different parts of their brain.
+- A group of 10 people was recruited for the study who have been diagnosed with a social anxiety disorder in order to study the blood flow to a number of different parts of their brain.

 - Half the group was given CBD oil while the rest of the group was given a placebo.
-As per the results, the group with CBD medical treatment were seen to have a reduction in the anxiolytic features.
+As per the results, the group with CBD medical treatment was seen to have a reduction in the anxiolytic features.